frktsc/sentiment-analysis/README.md

 ### Model Weights
 [The weights of the trained model are available on Google Drive.
 You can download it here](https://drive.google.com/drive/folders/1-jwmwj2C7HHxMbE1ZsmKpXWPJv94Anoi?usp=sharing)

+## About the Author

+Hello, I'm Furkan, the creator of this project.
+I'm passionate about natural language processing and machine learning.
+This project combines my interest in NLP.
+For more information about my work and other projects, feel free to visit my [LinkedIn](https://www.linkedin.com/in/furkan-tasci-85199119a/).

 #### [My Hugging Face Profile](https://huggingface.co/frktsc)